vieitesss/link-style/README.md

 - Text surrounded by double asterisks (`**`) will be formatted as **bold**.
 - You can also nest formatting: for example, `**bold *italic***` will format text as both **bold and italic**.

-The program outputs the formatted text, which can then be directly copied to the system clipboard for easy use in LinkedIn posts.
+The program outputs the formatted text, which can then be directly copied to the system clipboard for easy use in your posts.

 ### Copy to Clipboard